We are a COVID-19 Safe Church

 - Click Here for the latest COVID-19 regulations for places of worship in NSW

 We are actively monitoring the regulations as they relate to Places of Worship.
-If you have any questions, issues or concerns please don’t hesitate to contact one of our Safe Church Officers:
+If you have any questions regarding the way in which Calvs is managing COVID-19, please don’t hesitate to contact us by clicking the below contact button or emailing email@example.com.